-Unless otherwise stated, Table B-13.2 applies to all heritage items, and to all properties and structures identified as contributory, neutral and uncharacteristic items within heritage conservation areas.
+Unless otherwise stated, Table B-13.2 below applies to all heritage items, and to all properties and structures identified as contributory, neutral and uncharacteristic items within heritage conservation areas.

-Type of Work Typical Examples Category 1 - Minor routine maintenance Description: Work to protect and care for a building or work Approval requirements: Development consent is not required for minor routine maintenance works.
+TABLE B13.2: Approval requirements for various examples of development types Type of Work Typical Examples Category 1 - Minor routine maintenance Description: Work to protect and care for a building or work Approval requirements: Development consent is not required for minor routine maintenance works.
 Such works are permitted as exempt development pursuant to satisfying the provisions of cl.3.1 and Schedule 2 to NSLEP 2013.
 In particular, refer to development type - "Minor routine maintenance of buildings identified as a heritage item or within a conservation area" within Schedule 2 of NSLEP 2013.
 Application requirements: No application required Replacement of screws and bolts to secure fixtures.
 Re-hinging doors and gates.
 Replacement of plumbing and wiring which does not involve the replacement of fixed floor, wall or ceiling linings.
 Repairing (excluding the replacement of floorboards), sanding, polishing or oiling floorboards.
 Removal or replacement of floor coverings (excluding the removal of floorboards attached to joists or concrete slabs).
 Maintenance or upgrade of kitchens or bathrooms (excluding the removal of walls, widening of openings, demolition of chimney breast or fireplaces).

-Removal or replacement of built in cupboards. opacity or colour of the glass.
-Category 2 - Routine maintenance Replacement of broken roof tiles.
-Description: Work to protect and care for a building or work Work that does not alter the structure of the building.
-Approval requirements: Written authorisation must be obtained from Council that states that the proposed works will not have an adverse impact on the heritage significance of an item or conservation area in accordance with cl.5.10(3)(a) of NSLEP 2013.
-Application requirements: The applicant must notify Council in writing and Council must confirm or advise in writing that it is satisfied that the proposed development will not adversely affect the heritage significance of the heritage item.
-Refer to s.13.1.8 for the information to be included in a letter to Council requesting approval to undertake routine maintenance.
-If you are unsure about the notification requirement for a particular type of routine maintenance contact Council's Planning Advisors.
-Repair, replacement, restoration or reconstruction of: front fences paths roofing letter boxes decks damaged guttering damaged tuck pointing or roughcast rendering handrails steps timber windows, doors or joinery Repair or repainting of: chimneys verandahs balcony balustrades valences Repair of existing tiling to: balconies verandahs front steps front steps pathways Replacing or maintaining gardens with compatible plants, trees, shrubs and lawns.
+TABLE B13.2: Approval requirements for various examples of development types Type of Work Typical Examples Removal or replacement of built in cupboards.
+Removal or replacement of internal light fittings.
+Repainting internal surfaces of a building.
+Replacement of broken glass panes within windows and does not involve a change in the opacity or colour of the glass.
+Replacement of broken roof tiles.